Written by Sean McPheat |

 This shows that you are willing to work effectively with the buyer, while checking out what they may be willing to move on.

 It helps you both set a position from which to negotiate from.

 So, if possible, think of how you can use these phrases (personalised for the specific situation you are in) and work with the buyer to see whether you can both get to an agreeable price you are both happy with.

 No matter whether you are on the buyers side or the sellers side it’s always great to take a sneaky peak into the tactics that each other uses!
 Here’s one for the buyers out there.
 Learn what most sales people will say to you in the article The First Thing To Do When You Receive An Objection From A Buyer.
 Sorry sales people, I’ve turned on you for this one!
 It will only make you better!

-If you’re looking to improve your negotiation skills then please check out our Sales Negotiation Training.
-It will help you to get a better deal and margins.
+If you’re looking to improve your negotiation skills then please check out our Sales Negotiation Training and Sales Skills Training.
+Both courses will help you to get a better deal and margins.